dis-works/diswall-rs/README.md

 Block list is created by `ipset create -exist diswall-bl hash:ip hashsize 32768 maxelem 1000000 timeout 86400` command.
 It allows adding only individual IPs and doesn't support comments.

-The lifetime of IP in blocklist is 1 day (24 hours).
-Maximum number of records in blocklist is 1 000 000 (one million), in allowlist - 65 536.

 # NATS